Frequently Asked Questions

 How will the new course name changes affect me?

-Many of the lower-core classes outside of the School of Business, as well as all courses within the School of Business have changed within the past few years.
+Many of the lower-core classes outside of the College of Business, as well as all courses within the College of Business have changed within the past few years.
 Eventually, all classes at UM will be adjusted in order to have a universal system for all Montana Universities.
 Check with the SoBA Advising Office for the new class numbers.

 What is the graduation application process?